kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    independently in subsequent distinct cycles (see [Resource stealing under greedy evaluation](#resource-stealing-under-greedy-evaluation)).
 4. **Subsequent Scale-Up (`PlacementFeasible = Success` in greedily scheduled tree):**
-   If the root CPG is already successfully scheduled (active) in the cache, any extra pending member pods (or scaled-up members) pop from the queue and trigger the recursive scheduling cycle starting at the root CPG level.
+   If the root CPG is already successfully scheduled in the cache, any extra pending member pods (or scaled-up members) pop from the queue and trigger the recursive scheduling cycle starting at the root CPG level.
 Since the hierarchy is already active, subsequent cycles run in greedy mode (placed